cap-js/docs/java/observability.md

     :::

    Make sure that you are using at least version `3.8.3` of `cf-java-logging-support-opentelemetry-agent-extension`.

-2) Configure your application to enable the Open Telemetry Java Agent by adding or adapting the `JBP_CONFIG_JAVA_OPTS` parameter in your deployment descriptor, for example, _mta.yaml_:
+2) Configure your application to enable the Open Telemetry Java Agent by adding or adapting the `JBP_CONFIG_JAVA_OPTS` parameter in your deployment descriptor:

    ::: code-group
     ```yaml [mta.yaml]